pau-dim/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 Although the main ACME-related configuration is managed on the Central Server and distributed to the Security Servers over the Global Configuration, in order to use the ACME standard, some of the member-specific configurations have to be set on the Security Server side as well.
 These configurations go in the file `acme.yml`, that is in the configurations folder on the file system (default `/etc/xroad/conf.d`).
 An example file is added by the installer when installing or upgrading X-Road to version 7.5.
 The configurations to be added are:

+1. Contact information, usually an email address, of the member for whom the certificate is ordered.
+It is passed along to the Certificate Authority at the beginning of the communication between Security Server and the CA's ACME server.

-1. Credentials (kid and hmac secret) for external account binding.
+2. Credentials (kid and hmac secret) for external account binding.
 Some CAs require these for added security.
 They tie the X-Road member to an external account on the Certificate Authority's side and so need to be acquired externally from the CA.
-2. `account-keystore-password` -  a password of the ACME Server account PKCS #12 keystore that is populated automatically by the Security Server, when communicating with the ACME Server.

 There are currently two ways to let the ACME server know which type of certificate to return (the chosen CA also needs to support them).
 The first one, which sends profile ids for authentication and signing certificates in http header, does not require any further configuration on the Security Server side.
 The second one uses certificate type specific external account credentials.
 For the authentication certificate add "**auth-**" prefix to the external account binding credentials property names in the `/etc/xroad/conf.d/acme.yml` file.
 For the signing certificate add the prefix "**sign-**".